 Schedule 11 of the Fisheries Act 2020 amends retained Regulation (EU) 2018/973 of the European Parliament and of the Council establishing a multiannual plan for demersal stocks in the North Sea and the fisheries exploiting those stocks, specifying details of the implementation of the landing obligation in the North Sea as follows:

-Failure to comply with these rules or any condition of your fishing vessel licence is likely to be investigated and may result in action being taken in line with the MMO Compliance and Enforcement Strategy, including (where appropriate) prosecution.
+Failure to comply with these rules or any condition of your fishing vessel licence could result in enforcement action in line with the MMO Compliance and Enforcement Strategy, including (where appropriate) prosecution.

-These rules may be regularly updated or amended and it is recommended that you check these rules on a regular basis.
-In addition, you should be familiar with the relevant EU and UK national legislation governing the carriage and use of regulated gears in area VIId including those given below: You can check by using the European Commission fishing quota pages.
+It is the responsibility of the vessel licence holder to be aware of changes to licence conditions and you should refer to these rules on a regular basis.
+In addition, you should be familiar with the relevant UK national legislation governing the carriage and use of regulated gears in area VIId including those given below:

 To contact effort management: email@example.com or 0208 2256947